Alpha-Cassius/capstone-project/README.md

 # IIT Patna X Masai AIML (in Hindi) Capstone Project

-Welcome to the comprehensive Data Science Capstone Project.
 This repository is structured into four distinct parts, demonstrating an end-to-end machine learning lifecycle—from raw data processing to the deployment of an LLM-powered explanation feature.

 ## Repository Structure